jeevan6996/MedMNIST-Classification/README.md

 # MedMNIST-Classification
-Classification using Medical Imaging datasets BloddMNIST and BreastMNIST using Deep Neural Networks
+Classification using Medical Imaging datasets BloodMNIST and BreastMNIST using Deep Neural Networks